apostrophecms/apostrophe-documentation/reference/apostrophe-pieces-widgets/index.md

 through self.loadOne and self.afterLoadOne.
 You don't have to call this, self.load calls it for you.
 ### loadOne(*req*, *widget*, *callback*)
+Load related content for a single widget.
+This method is invoked only if the `loadManyById` option has been set to `false` for your subclass.
+Doing so has performance costs when widgets are numerous.
 ### attachPiecesToWidget(*widget*, *pieces*)
 Given an array of pieces, this method attaches them to the widget as the _pieces property correctly with pushPiecesToWidget, and